Hesperaloe parviflora (red Yucca)

 The Details

-H. parviflora is not a real Yucca, but it is easy enough to mistake for a Yucca because because H. parviflora and Yuccas are both members of the century plant family.
+H. parviflora is not a real Yucca, but it is easy enough to mistake it for a Yucca because H. parviflora and Yuccas are both members of the century plant family.
 Its tough narrow, arching, sword-like, blue-green, evergreen leaves are 2-3 feet long (or even 4 feet) but only about 1 inch wide.
 The leaves grow in basal clumps like some Yuccas too.
 But the red flowers are a giveaway.
 There are no Yuccas with red flowers.
 One type has been selected for gardens with creamy-yellow flowers, but the red-flowered plants are the most attractive.
 Flower spikes may reach 6 feet tall on large plants, and seeds are easily produced in pods.
 Some gardeners gather the seeds and grow new plants.

 Though it comes from southern areas, it is a hardy plant and can grow in USDA hardiness zones 6 or 7 (Kansas, Ohio, Pennsylvania, and even the desert parts of western states as far north as Washinton state in low elevations).
 In the coldest areas, it might benefit by planting against a south-facing wall where reflected heat might help it in winter.
 In very cold winters it may freeze to the ground only to rebound in spring.